 Required Licenses

-- Business License: Must be registered with the local government.
-This typically requires proof of business name registration and may involve a small fee.
+- Business License: Must be obtained from the local government.
+Requires submission of a business registration form and payment of applicable fees.

 Insurance Requirements

-- General Liability Insurance: Coverage should be at least $1 million per occurrence to protect against claims of bodily injury and property damage.
+- General Liability Insurance: Coverage should be at least $1 million per occurrence.
+This protects against claims of bodily injury or property damage.

-- Workers' Compensation Insurance: Required if you have employees.
-This insurance covers medical expenses and lost wages for employees who are injured on the job.
+- Workers' Compensation Insurance: Mandatory for all employees.
+This covers medical costs and disability benefits if employees are injured on the job.

 Training Certifications

-- First Aid/CPR Certification: Important for all employees to ensure workplace safety and readiness in case of medical emergencies.
+- First Aid and CPR Certification: Recommended for all staff members to ensure immediate response capabilities in case of an emergency.

 Local Business Permits